lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection-lsp7.md

 - `1` = NFT
 - `2` = Collection

 For this example we will use the `Token` token type.
-You can create a custom 🌄 [LSP7 Digital Asset Collection](../../standards/tokens/LSP7-Digital-Asset.md) that extends [LSP7Mintable](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) so that new assets can be created within the smart contract.
+You can create a custom 🌄 [LSP7 Digital Asset Token](../../standards/tokens/LSP7-Digital-Asset.md) that extends [LSP7Mintable](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) so that new assets can be minted by the [`owner`](../../contracts/LSP7DigitalAsset/presets/LSP7Mintable#owner) of the smart contract.

 ```solidity title="contracts/Example1/EventTicketsNFT.sol"
 // SPDX-License-Identifier: MIT